dewitt/wordle/README.md

 The `solver` binary exposes four explicit modes so you always know which workflow is active:

 - `solve <word>`: non-interactively solve a single target.
-Pass `--debug` for verbose, turn-by-turn output plus lookup diagnostics, `--hard-mode` to enforce Wordle hard mode rules, and `--dump-json` to emit a structured trace instead of human-readable text.
+Pass `--debug` for verbose, turn-by-turn output plus lookup diagnostics, and `--dump-json` to emit a structured trace instead of human-readable text.
 - `start`: exhaustively analyze all guesses to report the best opening word.
 - `generate`: build `lookup_<word>.bin` files (and optionally rebuild `feedback_table.bin`) entirely inside the C++ binary.
 Flags such as `--lookup-depth` (default 6), `--lookup-output`, `--lookup-start`, and `--feedback-table` customize the generated assets.
 You must run this mode at least once (to produce `lookup_roate.bin`) before using `solve`.
 - `help`: display a concise usage summary. `--help` is equivalent and may appear anywhere.